 In May 2020 the business was supposed to be sold and taken over by a new owner, but the worldwide covid-19 pandemic messed that all up.
 Things were delayed and by December 2020 the new owner canceled his plans.
 Ramon continued to run one more season of The Flicks and closed the movie theater forever on August 8, 2021.

-Ramon has moved on and now lives in Portugal, where he still has little dreams of starting a community movie theater again.
+Ramon has moved on and now lives in Portugal, where he organises expeditions to the summit of Mount Kilimanjaro for everybody.